sl-lang/sll/changelog/latest.md

 - C interface library: `clib` ([#286])
 - Tests ([#285])

+## Changed

+- Fixed CLI output when supplied a directory

 ## Removed

 - Deprecated `apt-key` is no longer used for repository keys